Betti and Hodge numbers of configuration spaces of a punctured elliptic curve from its zeta functions: Abstract

 \section{Abstract}

-Given a torus $E = S^{1} \times S^{1}$, let $\Ep$ be the open subset of $E$ obtained by removing a point.
-In this paper, we show that the $i$-th singular Betti number $h^{i}(\Conf^{n}(\Ep))$ of the unordered configuration space of $n$ points on $\Ep$ can be computed as a coefficient of an explicit rational function in two variables.
-Our proof uses Deligne's mixed Hodge structure on the singular cohomology $H^{i}(\Conf^{n}(\Ep))$ with complex coefficients, by considering $E$ as an elliptic curve over $\bC$.
-Namely, we show that the mixed Hodge structure of $H^{i}(\Conf^{n}(\Ep))$ is pure of weight $w(i)$, an explicit integer we provide in this paper.
-This purity statement will imply our main result about the singular Betti numbers.
-We also compute all the mixed Hodge numbers $h^{p,q}(H^{i}(\Conf^{n}(\Ep)))$ as coefficients of an explicit rational function in four variables.
+Given an elliptic curve $E$ defined over $\bC$, let $\Ep$ be an open subset of $E$ obtained by removing a point.
+In this paper, we show that the $i$-th Betti number of the unordered configuration space $\Conf^{n}(\Ep)$ of $n$ points on $\Ep$ appears as a coefficient of an explicit rational function in two variables.
+We also compute its Hodge numbers as coefficients of another explicit rational function in four variables.
+Our result is interesting because these rational functions resemble the generating function of the $\bF_{q}$-point counts of $\Conf^{n}(\Ep)$, which can be obtained from the zeta function of $E$ over a finite field $\bF_{q}$.
+We show that the mixed Hodge structure of the $i$-th singular cohomology group $H^{i}(\Conf^{n}(\Ep))$ with complex coefficients is pure of weight $w(i)$, an explicit integer we provide in this paper.
+This purity statement implies our main result about the Betti numbers and the Hodge numbers.
+Our proof uses Totaro's spectral sequence computation that describes the weight filtration of the mixed Hodge structure on $H^{i}(\Conf^{n}(\Ep))$.